severalnines/docs/user-guide/timescaledb/overview.rst

 	- Specify the IP address or :term:`FQDN` of the slave node.
 This node must be accessible from ClusterControl node via passwordless SSH.

 * **Do you want to install the Slave server**
-	- Yes - Install PostgreSQL Server packages.
+	- Yes - Install TimeScaleDB Server packages.
 It will based on the repository and vendor used by the master.
-For example, if you are running on PostgreSQL 10.x, ClusterControl will use the same repository to setup the slave.
+For example, if you are running on TimeScaleDB 10.x, ClusterControl will use the same repository to setup the slave.

 * **Disable firewall**
 	- Check the box to disable firewall (recommended).